 2. Wanting To Put The Right Mask On But My Internal System Doesn’t Compute

-Cue, the tears every half an hour.
+Cue the tears every half an hour.
 They must have seen my red eyes at some point, but no one said anything.
 I wanted to look happy, even for a little bit, but my internal system couldn’t compute the discrepancy in how I felt and how I wanted to look.
-A common dilemma for an INFJ, as we have so many feelings and intuitions, that they tend to be visible on our faces.
-This INFJ inner struggle requires a lot of effort and dedication to resolve, as the reconciliation between how you look and how you feel is dependent upon whether as an INFJ you want to show your true nature (at the expense of making everyone else uncomfortable) or hide it in order to avoid confrontation.
+A common dilemma for an INFJ is that as we have so many feelings and intuitions, they tend to be visible on our faces.
+This INFJ inner struggle requires a lot of effort and dedication to resolve, as the reconciliation between how you look and how you feel is dependent upon whether, as an INFJ, you want to show your true nature (at the expense of making everyone else uncomfortable) or hide it to avoid confrontation.

 3. Having Too Much Nunchi When Others Have None